hawkinsw/medava/README.md

 ```
 Adding a Advil to the transporter.
 Sending Advil on the LaserShip transporter.
-Getting the minimum safe temperature for a Thrombolytic drug
+Getting the minimum safe temperature for a Thrombolytic drug.
 Cannot load Thrombolytic on to the LaserShip transporter.
 Receiving Advil off the LaserShip transporter.
 ```